antonioacunab/virtual-wallet-interfell/README.md

 - MYSQL_DATABASE: The name of the database to be used
 - MYSQL_TABLE_NAME: The name of the table into the database

+You can also modify the following variables in case you need it:

+- REST_PORT: Port where the rest server will be executed.
+Defaults to 3000
+- SOAP_PORT: Port where the rest server will be executed.
+Defaults to 8000
+- SOAP_CUSTOMERS_SERVER_LOCATION: URL where the customers SOAP server is located.
+Defaults to http://localhost:8000/customers?wsdl
+- SOAP_WALLET_SERVER_LOCATION: URL where the wallet SOAP server is located.
+Defaults to http://localhost:8000/wallet?wsdl

 ### Database

 Ensure that you have a MySQL database with a table as follow: